itzmeanjan/lenz/README.md

 Please try to stick with that, otherwise there might be some unexpected behaviours.

+We'll also need [IP2Location™ LITE IP-ASN Database](https://lite.ip2location.com/database/ip-asn) for using `la` command.
+See [below](#geo-locate-ipv4-addresses-owned-by-some-autonomous-system--la-).
+  - Please use IPv4 version of ASN Database

 And we need to have NodeJS( >10.X ).

 ## installation